 Bottom line: Know that there are ways to mitigate some of that energy use in winter and lower your utility costs every month.

 We consulted several experts, and the tips they share to save on winter bills are universal.
 Some you’ve heard – and maybe some are new to you.
+Find out how to how to lower electric bill in winter with these easy tips.

-Winter energy saving tips
+Winter energy saving tips – How to save on utilities

 We’ve arranged these tips for saving on winter utilities into different sections, answering the most common questions.
 Within each section, we put them in order with the cheapest and easiest ones first so you can get started right away lowering your winter bills.